Australia's Under-16 Social Media Ban: What Parents Still Need to Do

 The device doesn't change.
 The hours don't change.
 Only the apps change.

-A psychologist and mother of two teen girls — someone who specializes in teen anxiety — shared her experience: "We did ban them in our home but they found ways to get on them."
+A psychologist and mother of two high school girls — someone who specializes in teen anxiety — shared her experience: "We did ban them in our home but they found ways to get on them."

 Even professional expertise isn't enough when kids are determined and platforms make it easy to circumvent.